crosswalk-project/crosswalk-website/public/documentation/ios/quick_start_guide.md

     With the contents as below:

     ```
-    platform: ios, '8.0'
+    platform :ios, '8.1'
     use_frameworks!
-    pod 'crosswalk-ios', '~> 1.1'
+    pod 'crosswalk-ios', '~> 1.2'
     ```

-    This tells CocoaPods that the deploy target is iOS 8.0+ and to integrate library `crosswalk-ios` with the latest version of `1.0.x`.
+    This tells CocoaPods that the deploy target is iOS 8.1+ and to integrate library `crosswalk-ios` with the latest version of `1.2.x`.
 Remember to add `use_frameworks!` because `crosswalk-ios` is partly written in Swift and it has to be built as a framework instead of a static library.

     Install `Pods` target into the project.
 Quit the Xcode first, then in the `Echo` directory, use command: